IGNF/lidar-prod/README.md

 Goal: Confirm points that were too isolated to make up a group but have high-enough probability nevertheless (e.g. walls)

-Identify  _candidate buildings points_ that have not been clustered in previous step due AND have high enough probability (p>=0.5)).
+Among  _candidate buildings points_ that have not been clustered in previous step due, identify those which nevertheless meet the requirement to be `confirmed`.
 Cluster them together with previously confirmed building points in a relaxed, vertical fashion (higher tolerance, XY plan).
 For each cluster, if some points were confirmed, the others are considered to belong to the same building, and are therefore confirmed as well.